-- It usually costs significantly more to acquire a new customer than it does to retain an existing one
+- It costs significantly more to acquire a new customer than it does to retain an existing one.

-- A successfully retained customer is a patron for longer, which means they’re spending more money with a retailer over their customer lifetime
+- A successfully retained customer is a patron longer, which means they’re spending more money with a retailer over their lifetime.

 Strategy vs. Tactics vs. Tools

-Now we know what retention is, how do we go about achieving it?
-We have three methods to increase customer retention: strategies, tactics, and tools.
-Navigating the retention space is confusing, but it is easy when you approach everything as a retention strategy, tactic, or tool.
+We have three methods to increase customer retention–strategies, tactics, and tools.
+Learning about retention doesn’t have to be confusing.
+In fact, it is easy when you approach everything as a retention strategy, tactic, or tool.

-An example is “using live chat to speak with customers.”
+An example is “using SMS marketing to speak with customers about their purchase and overall experience.”
 It shows what we’ll use to do something, but it doesn’t say why (strategy) or what we’ll speak to them about (tactics).

-Combining all three: “Keeping customers happy so they spend more (strategy), by checking in with them 2 weeks after their last order (tactic), using live chat (tool).”
-Keep this in mind as we go through the next sections.
+Combining all three: “Keeping customers happy so they spend more (strategy), by checking in with them 2 weeks after their last order (tactic), using SMS marketing (tool).”

 A retention strategy is basically a plan used to create customer retention.
 All retention tools and tactics will attempt to achieve at least one of these retention strategies, although there is often quite a bit of overlap.

-Customer loyalty strategies attempt to improve retention by increasing the likelihood that a customer will make repeat purchases with a retailer, and decrease the likelihood that a customer will purchase with a competitor.
+Customer loyalty strategies attempt to improve retention by increasing the likelihood that a customer will make repeat purchases with a business and decreasing the likelihood that a customer will purchase from a competitor.
 These strategies sometimes use incentives to motivate customers to purchase or perform actions.
 Incentives can be in the form of points, rewards, free items, discounts, status, or more.

 Customer referral marketing is the measure of how likely a customer is to refer others to a company.